colalb1/Parallel-QR-Decomposition/README.md

 13. ~~Speed test: CQR2GS, dCQRbGS, mCQR2GS (run the tests)~~
 14. Speed refactor

+    a. ~~Goal is to make these significantly faster than CQR while preserving orthogonal stability gains~~

+    b. ~~Flame graph to find overhead~~

+    c. ~~Write out algo in ONE function to find computation reductions~~

+    d.
+Code speed optimization

+        i.
+Own functions (see flame graph)

+            1. Cholesky QR2 with Gram Schmidt

                 a.
-Goal is to make these significantly faster than CQR while preserving orthogonal stability gains
+Use `const`, `constexpr`, and proper C++ objects for clarity and speed

                 b.
-Faster than LAPACK, Intel MKL, Eigen, Armadillo

-    c.
-Flame graph to find overhead

-    d.
-Write out algo in ONE function to find computation reductions

-    e.
-Code cleanup for speed and RAM optimization (remove unnecessary temp variables, use setting with complex indexing instead of summing/aggs)

-    f.
+Mathematical manipulations/simplifications

+            2. Modified Cholesky QR2 with Gram Schmidt

+                a.
 Use `const`, `constexpr`, and proper C++ objects for clarity and speed

-    g.
+                b.
 Mathematical manipulations/simplifications

-    h.
+            3. Parallel CQR

+                a.
+Use `const`, `constexpr`, and proper C++ objects for clarity and speed

+                b.
+Mathematical manipulations/simplifications

+        ii.
+Comparison functions

+            1. LAPACK

+            2. Intel MKL

+            3. Eigen

+            4. Armadillo

+    e.
 After editing in helper, insert updated functions back into original file(s).

-16. ~~Delete dead code/comments~~
+16. Delete dead code/comments
 17. Official speed and accuracy tests (ones where you can make graphs)
 18. Write description

+I am not optimizing `distributed_cholesky_QR_w_gram_schmidt` because it was meant to run on a CPU/GPU mix, and I am only running on a CPU for this project.